joshkoenig/relucantlywithher.com/README.md

 Around this point in that cycle, a website appeared with a series of short essays which I personally found very helpful.
 They frankly acknowledged the shortcomings of Kerry as a candidate while underlining the importance of pulling the lever for him nevertheless.
 The website was called "[John Kerry is a Douchebag but I'm Voting for Him Anyway](https://web.archive.org/web/20040723070151/http://www.johnkerryisadouchebagbutimvotingforhimanyway.com/)."

 In that same spirit, I want to make a pragmatic case for voting Clinton, even though she's a flawed candidate.
-This repository will be where I construct the arguments, and the domain we'll publish under will be "Hillary Clinton is a Corporate Robot but I'm Voting for Her Anyway."
+This repository will be where I construct the arguments, and the domain we'll publish under will be "Hillary Clinton is a _______ but I'm Voting for Her Anyway."

 Pull requests are welcome.